Current stage: Motion Pending

 March 31, 2026

-Key EventThe court issued an opinion resolving the defendants' motion to dismiss: it found subject-matter jurisdiction and that the plaintiff plausibly stated an APA unreasonable-delay claim, but dismissed the plaintiff's request for mandamus relief as unnecessary given the APA remedy.
-The opinion indicates an order will follow and does not set new case-management deadlines or hearing dates.
+Key EventThe court issued an opinion resolving the defendants' motion to dismiss: it found that it has subject-matter jurisdiction and that the plaintiff plausibly stated an APA claim for unreasonable delay, but it dismissed the plaintiff's request for mandamus relief as foreclosed because APA relief is available.
+The opinion states that a separate order will be entered consistent with the opinion.

 March 16, 2026